-- C. With regard to other school-based activities the District shall: - 1.
-The schools shall schedule mealtimes so there is minimum disruption by bus schedules, recess, and other special programs or events. - 2.
-The school shall provide attractive, clean environments in which the students eat. - 3.
-Students are discouraged from sharing their foods or beverages with one another during meal times, given concerns about allergies and other restrictions on some students' diets. - D. With regard to nutrition promotion, any foods and beverages marketed or promoted to students on the school campus, during the school day, will meet or exceed the USDA Smart Snacks in School nutrition standards.
+- C. With regard to other school-based activities: - 1.
+Free drinking water shall be available to students during designated meal times and may be available throughout the school day. - 2.
+The schools shall schedule mealtimes so there is minimum disruption by bus schedules, recess, and other special programs or events. - 3.
+The school shall provide attractive, clean environments in which the students eat. - 4.
+Students are discouraged from sharing their foods or beverages with one another during meal times, given concerns about allergies and other restrictions on some students' diets. - D. With regard to nutrition promotion, any foods and beverages marketed or promoted to students on the school campus during the school day will meet or exceed the USDA Smart Snacks in School nutrition standards.